Hungarian food and best Hungarian restaurants in Budapest. Where to eat 2019

 Rosenstein (3 Mosonyi utca, 1087)

-…because Budapest food can also be fancy (and cost a little more).
+…because hungarian food in Budapest food can also be fancy (and cost a little more).
 Don’t worry, if you convert the prices into euros or dollars, these restaurants still won’t feel all that expensive!
 Compared to Western/Northern Europe or the US, Hungary is still an inexpensive destination, so allow yourself a little luxury:

 Borkonyha (3 Sas utca, 1051)

 “Wine kitchen” is across the street from Erzsebet tér (where the big Ferris wheel runs).
 If you’re looking for rabbit rilette or mangalica tenderloin, this is your best bet!
 Start with starters, which start over 3000 Forints (10 euros), but you won’t have regrets (that is unless you drink too much!)

 Their slogan goes, “Hungarian meals with tasteful twists”, and when you see goose foie gras sushi on the menu, you begin to believe it.
 Also recommended: chicken goulash soup (in the red pot, like in the olden days!) and cold goose liver by way of appetizer.

 Fricska (56-58 Dob utca, 1073)